PIVX-Labs/PIVX-Promos/README.md

 ## Implementation Notes:
 - The library user is expected to handle Public Key derivation themselves.
 - The library user must take care of Promo Code backwards compatibility upon `Target` primitive updates.
+- The library user may use another coin/network by specifying a Prefix Byte in `.derivePrivateKey(byte)`.